sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 ```
 ** IMPORTANT Note: ARS (10.0.3.4 and 10.0.3.5) is now a BGP neighbour of the VPN Gateway (10.0.0.4 and 10.0.0.5) although ARS was never configured with VPN Gateway config.
 ARS was only configured with Centeral NVA BGP config **

+- BGP Session is established between ARS’s instance IP (2 IPs) and NVA’s private IP.
+- BGP session is NOT established between ARS’s instance IP and VPN/ER Gateway’s BGP endpoint IPs (2 IPs).
+    - Diagrams often show a BGP session between ARS and VPN/ER Gateway
+- ARS learns about the on-prem routes that come through the VPN/ER Gateway through the connection ARS has with Azure Routing not through the VPN/ER Gateway’s BGP endpoints IPs

 ## 4.2 Check that the Route Server is talking over BGP with the NVA at 10.0.1.4
 ```bash
 az network routeserver peering list -g wthars --routeserver ARSHack -o table